-As far as the saving of web passwords are concerned in Internet Explorer, Credential Manager is the built-in tool in Windows 10/8/7, which IE uses to store credentials.
-However, I have noticed that on many of the sites, IE doesn’t provide me the option to save credentials.
-Thus for almost 60% of sites, I visit using IE, I have to enter the login details, again and again, session after session.
+As far as the saving of web passwords is concerned, Credential Manager is the built-in tool in Windows 11/10, which Edge uses to store credentials.
+However, I have noticed that on many of the sites, they don’t provide me with the option to save credentials.
+Thus, for almost 60% of the sites I visit using Edge, I have to enter my login details repeatedly, session after session.
 In other words, this Credentials Manager feature isn’t working properly on my system – otherwise, I wouldn’t have faced such an issue.

 So how can one fix this problem so that Credential Manager becomes fully functional again and starts saving my credentials for the sites I desire?
-Well, if you too are fed up with this issue, here are the fixes you can try to solve it.
-But first, open Services Manager and make sure that the Credential Manager service and its Dependencies are started and working properly.
+If you’re also fed up with this issue, here are some fixes you can try to resolve it.
+However, first, open Services Manager and ensure that the Credential Manager service and its Dependencies are started and working properly.

 1. Press Windows Key + R combination, type put inetcpl.cpl in Run dialog box and hit Enter to open the Internet Properties window.